chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 - Backend upgrades will restart the backend service, which takes time for the cluster to be healthy.
 - Upgrade command currently supports only minor upgrades.
 - A downtime might occur while upgrading the **frontend**, **backend** or the **workspace**.
-- Currently, rolling upgrades are not supported.
+- Rolling upgrades are not supported.

 ## Disaster Recovery